-The "FY2024 General Meeting of the Drug Evaluation Committee" was held.
-Patient and Public Involvement" - For Whom We Work
+Assembly of the Drug Evaluation Committee for 2024 Patient and Public Involvement" - For Whom We Work

-The 146th Annual Meeting of the Pharmaceutical Evaluation Committee was held on November 15, 2024 at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).
-As a general meeting open to all employees of member companies of the Drug Evaluation Committee, the meeting was held in a hybrid format with both on-site and YouTube streaming, with more than 1,300 participants including those who attended online.
+The 146th Assembly of the Drug Evaluation Committee was held on November 15, 2024 at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).
+As an Assembly open to all employees of Drug Evaluation Committee member companies, the event was held in a hybrid format with both on-site and YouTube streaming, with more than 1,300 participants, including online participants.

-At the beginning of the meeting, Takayuki Imaeda, Vice Chairperson of the Drug Evaluation Committee, explained the purpose of the meeting as the moderator, followed by opening remarks by Shigeru Nakaji, Chairperson of the Drug Evaluation Committee.
-In the second part, the activities of the Patient Organization Collaboration Promotion Committee, the Drug Evaluation Committee, the Clinical Evaluation Committee, the Pharmacovigilance Committee, and the Medical Affairs Committee were introduced.
-In the third part of the general discussion, the participants discussed future activity policies based on the new insights gained from the first and second parts of the meeting, and the four-hour meeting was concluded with a Closing Remark by Yoshiyuki Ishida, Executive Director of the Pharmaceutical Manufacturers Association of Japan.
+At the beginning of this Assembly, Takayuki Imaeda, Vice Chairperson of Drug Evaluation Committee, explained the purpose of this meeting as the moderator, followed by opening remarks by Shigeru Nakaji, Chairperson of Drug Evaluation Committee.
+In the second part, the Patient Cooperation Committee, Drug Evaluation Committee, Clinical Evaluation Committee, Pharmacovigilance Committee, and Medical Affairs Committee introduced their respective activities.
+In the third part of the Assembly, a general discussion was held to discuss future activity policies based on the new insights gained from the first and second parts of the Assembly, and the four-hour Assembly ended with a Closing Remark by JPMA Managing Director Yoshiyuki Ishida.

 Part I (Special Lecture)